keep-starknet-strange/alexandria/README.md

 ## About

+> Quaireaux is a community maintained standard library for Cairo 1.0.
-> Quaireaux is a set of opinionated, and gas optimized building blocks for building verifiable programs using Cairo.
+> It is a collection of useful algorithms and data structures implemented in Cairo.
 ## Getting Started

 ### Prerequisites